Sam Loves Stories

 📖 Example: Flying on a Plane

-A complete Social Story about flying – from arrival at the airport to landing.
+A complete companion story about flying – from arrival at the airport to landing.
 Step by step explained so children on the autism spectrum know what to expect.

-The reason Social Stories are so effective lies in their structure.
+The reason these stories are so effective lies in their structure.
 They reduce complexity, create predictability, and give back control.

 For autistic children, the world is often overwhelming.
 Too many stimuli, too many unwritten rules, too many unexpected turns.

-A Social Story takes a single situation and makes it understandable.
+A companion story takes a single situation and makes it understandable.
 It doesn't just explain what happens – but also why it happens.
 And that gives Sam the feeling: I can handle this.

 What Science Says (Brief & Understandable)